TotallyInformation/node-red-contrib-uibuilder/docs/README.md

 description: >
    uibuilder is a low-code solution for easily building data-driven web sites and web apps in conjunction with Node-RED.
 created: 2019-06-16 16:16:00
-lastUpdated: 2022-02-15 21:03:41
+lastUpdated: 2022-03-27 13:02:46
 ---

 ?> These are the docs for uibuilder v5.

 All you need is a uibuilder node added to your flows.
 Select a suitable URL path and deploy.
+Then click on the "Open url" button to open the new page in a new tab.

-Now you can send messages to your front end and send messages back to Node-RED.
+Now you can edit the front-end html, JavaScript and CSS files.
+You can also send messages to your front end and send messages back to Node-RED.

-uibuilder comes with some simple default templates, front-end code files that define your user interface (UI).
+uibuilder comes with some simple default *templates*, front-end code files that define your user interface (UI).
-Open the uibuilder node and click on the button to open your web app in a new tab.
-Load a different template if you like, use the editor to customise the UI and the library manager if you need any front-end libraries or frameworks.
+Load a different template if you like, use the editor to customise the UI or the library manager if you need any front-end libraries or frameworks (this adds the appropriate folders to the web server so that you can access them from your UI).

 ## Getting help and contributing

-node-red-contrib-uibuilder is contained in a GitHub repository that you can get to using the icon at the top-right of the page.
+node-red-contrib-uibuilder is contained in a GitHub repository that you can get to using the icon at the top-right of this page.

 Help is available in these documents, the help sidebar in Node-RED and the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
-If you get stuck, you can also create a new topic in the [Node-RED Discourse Forum](https://discourse.nodered.org/) or in the [GitHub discussion section](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions).
+If you get stuck, you can also create a new topic in the [Node-RED Discourse Forum](https://discourse.nodered.org/tag/node-red-contrib-uibuilder) or in the [GitHub discussion section](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions).

-Issues occuring with uibuilder should be raised in the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues).
+Issues occuring with uibuilder should be raised in the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) but please feel free to discuss in the Node-RED forum first if you like.

-WIKI, Code, documentation, and examples are all welcome contributions and I always aim to give credit to contributors.
+WIKI, code (PR's), documentation, and examples are all welcome contributions and I always aim to give credit to contributors.
 Please see the [contribution guidelines](https://github.com/TotallyInformation/node-red-contrib-uibuilder/blob/main/.github/CONTRIBUTING.md).

 ## Using uibuilder